 We prefer it with the cured Spanish chorizo as it is quick to cook and doesn't let off too much oil.
 But if you only have Mexican chorizo just pour off the extra oil, before you add in the tomatoes.

 Spanish Chorizo is usually found in the cooked meat section with the sliced hams and chicken.
 You can see from the picture below that it keeps it's shape when cut.

 You can read more about the two chorizo's here in my Shrimp Chorizo Pasta post.

 How to make a quick tomato sauce

-To make a quick tomato sauce, use a can of crushed or chopped tomatoes in your pasta.
+To make a quick tomato sauce for this chorizo pasta, use a can of crushed or chopped tomatoes.
 Because the chorizo is so packed with flavor it will add plenty of depth to the canned tomatoes.